-Less than one percent
+^{}Less than one percent

-- (1) Information presented in this table and related notes has been obtained from the beneficial owner or from reports filed by the beneficial owner with the Securities and Exchange Commission pursuant to Section 13 of the Securities Exchange Act of 1934. - (2) Excludes shares that: - o are restricted stock or stock rights; - o may be acquired through stock option exercises; or - o have been deferred under our deferred compensation plan. - (3) Shares that can be acquired through stock option exercises through May 28, 2004.
+(1) Information presented in this table and related notes has been obtained from the beneficial owner or from reports filed by the beneficial owner with the Securities and Exchange Commission pursuant to Section 13 of the Securities Exchange Act of 1934.

+(2) Excludes shares that:

+- o are restricted stock or stock rights, or - o may be acquired through stock option exercises. - (3) Shares that can be acquired through stock option exercises through May 28, 2004.
 Excludes shares which may be issued upon vesting of restricted stock or stock rights described in footnote (2) to the Summary Compensation Table included elsewhere in this proxy. - (4) Includes the following shares which are held by LaSalle Investment Management, Inc. ("LaSalle") and LaSalle Investment Management (Securities), L.P. ("LIMS").
 LIMS is a Maryland limited partnership, the limited partner of which is LaSalle and the general partner of which is LaSalle Investment Management (Securities), Inc., a Maryland corporation and LaSalle's wholly-owned subsidiary: